ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/10. Week10 Cryptography/README.md

     * Pay 100 Bitcoins
     * Solve 6 Riddles

-## Objective is to solve the 6 riddles and recieve key codes inorder to get access back to the network
+## Objective is to solve the 6 riddles and receive key codes in-order to get access back to the network

 # Scenario 1:

     * Decode the following: OZCJMZ
-    * Decoded Messege = Gruber
+    * Decoded Message = Gruber
     * Answer Key: 6skd8s

  ![picture](IMAGE/Riddle1.PNG)